Plumbing Work Permit Requirements in Chicago, IL

 Post the permit card on site.
 Work begins.
 Schedule inspections at required stages (varies by project).
 Final inspection required before closing the permit.

-Timeline is based on Chicago's typical About 2 weeks permit processing time.
+Timeline is based on the typical about 2 weeks permit processing time.
 Actual timelines vary by project complexity, completeness of application, and current department workload.

-Answer a few quick questions to get a personalized answer for your exact project.
+Answer a few quick questions for a personalized answer about your specific project.

-Check Now — Free →
+Check Now, Free →

 Building Department Contact